 Most of you must think that sharing power = dividing power = weakening the country.
-The similar thing was believed in the past.
+A similar thing was believed in the past.
 It was assumed that all the power of a government must reside in one person or group of persons located in one place.
 Otherwise, it would be very difficult to make quick decisions and to enforce them.
 But these notions have changed with the emergence of democracy.
 In a democracy, people rule themselves through institutions of self-government.
 Everyone has a voice in the shaping of public policies.
 Therefore, in a democratic country, political power should be distributed among citizens.

 In modern democracies, power sharing can take many forms, as mentioned below:

 - Power is shared among different organs of government, such as the legislature, executive and judiciary.
 This is called horizontal distribution of power because it allows different organs of government placed at the same level to exercise different powers.
 Such separation ensures that none of the organs can exercise unlimited power.
 Each organ checks the others.
 This arrangement is called a system of checks and balances.

 - Power can be shared among governments at different levels – a general government for the entire country and governments at the provincial or regional level which is called federal government.

 - Power may also be shared among different social groups such as the religious and linguistic groups.
 ‘Community government’ in Belgium is a good example of this arrangement.
 This method is used to give minority communities a fair share of power.

 - Power sharing arrangements can also be seen in the way political parties, pressure groups and movements control or influence those in power.
 When two or more parties form an alliance to contest elections, and if they get elected, they form a coalition government and thus share power.